GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-channel-list.md

 Next, let's implement the channel list view.
 We will call it `CustomChannelListView`.

-Since the list of channels is exposed via a view model, you can easily build any UI your prefer with SwiftUI.
+Since the list of channels is exposed via a view model, you can easily build any UI you prefer with SwiftUI.
 Our implementation is a pretty simple one.

 Here's the code.